Higher Education Emergency Relief Funds

 Office of Financial Aid

-Must be an active student and must have been enrolled during the Spring 2020 semester
+Be an active student or graduate and have been enrolled during the Spring, Summer, or Fall 2020 and 2021 semesters and/or the Spring 2022 semester

 Funding from the federal CARES Act, Section 18004, Higher Education Emergency Relief Fund, allows institutions to evaluate students for federal emergency financial aid grants.
 Emergency Relief Grant funding is limited to students who meet eligibility criteria.
 Federal Emergency Relief Grant funding will not likely meet your complete financial needs.
 These funds are a one-time grant and are not renewable.
 The following are considered expenses under a student's cost of attendance, related to the disruption of university operations due to COVID-19 by the Department of Education:

 Campus Housing: Expenses related to paying rent for off-campus housing, or to reimburse housing costs and living expenses due to relocation.

 Food: Expenses related to buying groceries, or to reimburse meal costs associated with finding noninstitutional alternatives.

 Moving/Shipping: Expenses associated with the closure of residence halls, such as moving, shipping, and storage fees.

 Technology: Expenses related to the purchase of technology needs for distance learning, not limited to computers, printers, software, and internet access.

 Transportation: Expenses related to unexpected transportation costs (e.g., returning from study-abroad, moving off campus, returning home) or prepaid bus, subway, or commuter rail passes.